hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Validation

-To show the user that their input is not valid, you have to provide an error message (using the `Error` contextual component).
+If an input is not valid, provide the user with an error message using the `Error` contextual component.

 ```handlebars
 <Hds::Form::Checkbox::Group @layout="horizontal" as |G|>